• Skip to primary navigation

 Easy Canned Dill Pickles Recipe

-Add seasonings to each jar: a small piece of horseradish leaf (optional, but adds crispiness to pickles the natural way), one small branch of fresh dill including blossom ends, 2 bay leaves, 2 - 3 garlic cloves, 20 peppercorns, and ⅛ tsp. crushed red pepper flakes.
+After your jars are dry, add a small piece of horseradish leaf, 1 small branch of fresh dill (including the blossom end), 2 bay leaves, 2-3 garlic cloves, 20 peppercorns, and ⅛th teaspoon of crushed red pepper flakes to each one.

 Easy Canned Dill Pickles Recipe

-Add rinsed cucumbers to each jar as compactly as possible without denting or abscising them.
+pack the rinsed cucumbers into each jar as compactly as possible without denting or otherwise damaging them.

-Add vinegar to the pot of cooled syrup prepared earlier.
-Stir it in well.
+After that, we need to add the white vinegar to the pot of cooled syrup we prepared earlier.

 Cover each jar with a lid.